 Zimmerman filed a lawsuit against NBC, claiming that the news network intentionally edited the 911 call to make him appear racist, though in reality, he was merely answering a question asked by the dispatcher, according to Reuters.

-The tape would be aired several times on Today and a Florida NBC station and led to the eventual dismissal of two employees.
+The tape would be aired several times on Today and a Florida NBC station and led to the eventual dismissal of two news employees.

 Zimmerman was in the news during 2012 and 2013 after he confessed to shooting the unarmed Martin, but claimed self-defense under Florida’s “stand your ground” law.
 He was acquitted, which sparked protests and Zimmerman floated in an out of the news for various other issues afterwards.